liloheinrich/Sudoku/README.md

     - Note: start the row and column indexing at 1

 Eight example puzzles are provided.
 Warning: some puzzles may take longer to run than others, due to difficulty level.

+To try your own, write it in the format specified inside of a .txt file, then run the program!